 Emoji IRL 💃 🏢 💰

-More and more we are seeing emoji express themselves in real life.
-Emoji reliefs adorn one facade of an urban development in Vathorst, near Utrecht.
-If anyone thinks that emoji are a flash in the pan (or going the way of Alf and Pogs) these things are a part of our shared understanding and at the very least there will be emoji on the side of a building in The Netherlands for at least a few decades.
+We’re seeing more and more expression of emoji IRL.
+It seems they’re not just a flash in the pan (or going the way of Alf and Pogs) — they’re a part of our shared understanding.
+At the very least, there will be emoji on the side of a building in the Netherlands for at least a few decades.

 Emoji as Typographic Character

-Is part of the fun that emojis can still get lost in translation?
-If we look at emoji as typographic characters should there be a set of graphic communicative standards for each symbol?
-A lower-case a is a lower-case a, irrespective of its formal classification — sans, serif, script — but it’s taken thousands of years of writing, reading and printing for that basic shape to be comprehensible in all it’s forms.
-There are distinct differences between each major OS and platforms formalisation of the characters in the Unicode standard, but maybe the next leap in emoji use will come when we can have use of different forms of the same emoji to add extra meaning to our communications — a subtle geometric emoji for use online, a more embellished emoji for use on say formal communications like a wedding invite, where traditionally a florid script might be used.
+But isn’t it part of the fun when emoji get lost in translation?
+If we look at emoji as typographic characters, should there be a set of graphic communication standards for each symbol?
+A lower-case ‘a’ is a lower-case ‘a,’ regardless of its formal classification and design — sans, serif, script — but it’s taken thousands of years of writing, reading, and printing for that basic shape to be comprehensible in all its forms.
+There are distinct differences between each major platform’s formalization of the Unicode character standards.
+Maybe the next leap in emoji will come when we can use different forms of the same emoji to add extra meaning to our communications — a subtle geometric emoji for use online, and a more embellished emoji for use in formal communications, like a wedding invitation (where traditionally a florid script might be used).

-Finally there are some interesting technical attributes to emoji, not least the Zero Width Joiner, a spacing character that for want of a better explanation creates emoji ‘ligatures’.
-Some explorations around this are fanciful, such as the pictured ice cream emoji where different combinations of individual pictograms create a new and distinct character.
+Finally, there are some interesting technical attributes to emoji — not least the Zero Width Joiner, a spacing character that, for want of a better explanation, creates emoji “ligatures.”
+Sometimes, different combinations of individual pictograms create a new and distinct character.

-Love them or hate them as designers, typographers and visual communicators, we are at the forefront of embracing new technologies, methods of expression and means of communication.
-The ongoing work of Unicode is vital to the spread and increase of emoji.
-There are already 1620 emoji in Unicode 8 including the eagerly awaited taco released to much fanfare.
-There are also another 67 emoji candidates for release next June.
-Part of the ongoing interest in emoji is as there is this open forum with a controlled release it keeps a sense of ‘fashion’ about the whole thing and stops them from going stale.
+Designers, typographers, and visual communicators are at the forefront of embracing new technologies, methods of expression, and means of communication.
+The ongoing work of Unicode is vital to the spread and increased use of emoji.
+There are already 1,620 emoji in Unicode 8, including the eagerly awaited taco—released to much fanfare.
+Part of the ongoing interest in emoji is this open forum with a controlled release; it brings a sense of “fashion” to the emoji world and keeps them from going stale.

-In the future we may be looking at the case for comparing different renderings, styles of emoji in the same way that a humanist sans can be compared to a geometric sans?
-Could we explore emoji for different sizes, a Headline Emoji for instance, that can be used on printed newspapers (if they are still around.)
+In the future, will we compare different renderings and styles of emoji like we compare typefaces today?
+Could we explore emoji for different sizes?
+A headline emoji, for instance, that can be used on printed newspapers (if they’re still around).

-As an indicator of a the growth of post-digital culture and typography the use and prevalence of emoji is part of the development of what could be the first truly global language.
+As an indicator of the growth of post-digital culture and typography, emoji are quickly becoming the first truly global language.
 We’re living in a fascinating age.